 Now cocaine users can add rotting flesh as yet another potential complication to the list of already numerous and fun side effects.

-Last evening on NBC news, reports of this similar strain of Levamisole tainted cocaine were reported to have been found all throughout the southland of Los Angeles.
+Last evening on NBC news, reports of this similar strain of Levamisole tainted cocaine were reported to have been found all throughout the southl and Los Angeles.
 News media outlets reported that 70% of cocaine was tainted with for this anti worming enzyme.

 Users of cocaine should be advised that cocaine can never be considered safe or clean because the source cannot be accounted for.
 It passes hands a number of times before it reaches your nose or veins and along the way can have many, many encounters with the shadiest of people.
 Let’s not even mention muling.